 Denise Vaudrin Elementary After School Teacher

 Board of Trustees The primary responsibility of the Board of Trustees is to see that Pioneer Valley Montessori School operates in the best interests of its students, teachers and parents.
 Its job is to "hold The School in trust" and fulfill the mission of PVMS by offering excellent Montessori education.
 The members of the PVMS Board of Trustees serve the school without monetary compensation or tuition reduction.
 The Annual Meeting, held in the fall of each year, is designated for the election of new Board members as well as the presentation of Annual Reports reviewing the school's past year, current operating budget, financial projections and long range plans for the future of PVMS.

 Parent Teacher Student Organization The main goal of the PTSO is to organize family participation in the PVMS community.
 The PSTO meets regularly and provides social and educational opportunities for both parents and children.
 All parents are encouraged to attend and participate.
 Children are welcome at the meetings - child care will be provided upon request.
 Parents should contact the PTSO if they are unable to attend a meeting but would like to participate.
 Topics for meetings and summaries of past meetings will be published in the school newsletter.
 In addition to providing support for the school, parent involvement has an important positive effect on our children.
 Working at the school is a visible demonstration of concern and commitment perceived by our children.
 Active involvement also provides insight into your child's educational experience at PVMS and allows parents to meet one another and form a community within the school.

 The PTSO sponsors fundraisers each year to help pay for PTSO family activities, field trips, guest speakers and other programs for parents and children at PVMS.
 The PTSO also gives a gift to the school for the teachers to buy classroom materials.
 There is a $35.00 per family PTSO activity fee, payable with the total school tuition payments.
 Dues are used to cover the costs of children’s activities such as the Halloween Party, Winter Event, etc.

 Admissions Prospective parents, after reviewing the school’s website and asking questions in a phone call, may make an appointment to visit the school and observe a classroom.
 We generally suggest that this first visit be without the child.
 Visits include a tour of the facility and an in-classroom observation.
 The Head of School will be available to answer questions and give further information about registration procedures.

 Registrations are accepted for the Children’s Houses on a rolling admissions basis, provided that it is believed that the child’s needs will be met at the School.
 Elementary student applications are reviewed after a required half or full-day visit to the classroom by the student and receipt of all prior school records.
 A determination will be made by the Head of School and Head Teacher as to the best placement for the student.

-Enrollment at PVMS is for one school year.
+Enrollment and Tuition Enrollment at PVMS is for one school year.
 The school makes annual commitments to our teachers for employment, purchases supplies for a full school year and operates on an annual budget based on the income committed to the school by parent contracts.
 Parents sign an enrollment contract which is binding for the period of one school year.

 No portion of the tuition fee, so paid or outstanding, will be refunded or canceled without consent of the Board of Trustees.
 In the event of family circumstances that may arise that would result in an early withdrawal of a child from the school, the following procedure should be followed: